-- (13) Despite subclause (7)(a), an owner of a vehicle used as a commercial passenger vehicle service must make available and clearly visible and accessible in the vehicle, at all times, a sign that allows the drivers and passengers of the vehicle to use the Victorian Government QR code system. - (14) In handling any information collected under subclause (6): - (a) an employer who uses or an owner who makes available a system other than the Victorian Government QR code system, must: - (i) not collect personal information unless: - (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (13); and - (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and Note: information should be collected in a way that protects it from being disclosed to other patrons.
+must make available and clearly visible and accessible in the vehicle, stop or station at all times, a sign that allows members of the public in the vehicle or at the stop or station to use the Victorian Government QR code system.

+- (14) In handling any information collected under subclause (6): - (a) an employer who uses or an owner who makes available a system other than the Victorian Government QR code system, must: - (i) not collect personal information unless: - (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (13); and - (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and

+Note: information should be collected in a way that protects it from being disclosed to other patrons.